-Recently, portable power generation systems of various kinds such as MEMS gas turbine[2], micro rotary IC engine[3], micro fuel cell[4], and micro thermoelectric power generator[5] are proposed and now under development.
+Recently, MEMS gas turbine[2], micro rotary IC engine[3], micro fuel cell[4], and micro thermoelectric power generator[5] are proposed for portable power generation systems.
 However, each system has its own challenges or drawbacks as well as advantages.
 Therefore, no single system is currently considered to prevail the others in real applications.